 Be careful what you wish for though, as it’s actually an effective effort to mitigate this risk that brought on my current case of the shakes.
 It has to do with a change in lethal payload.
 The Hellfire missile, powerful enough to turn a T-72 inside out, is prized for its laser-guided accuracy, but it’s also a bit more weapon than’s often needed for the job.
 The standard model has a 20 pound warhead, and if that doesn’t sound like a lot, my guess is you’ve never seen what 20 pounds of modern high explosive will do – have a look (advance to the 1:18 mark):

-Drone operators, many of them going quietly insane as they stalk and, for all practical and emotional purposes, assassinate their quarry with cold precision from a safe remove, often just before going home for dinner with the wife and kids, have always striven mightily to make sure that when buddy gets the Big Kaboom nobody else dies who shouldn’t.
+Drone operators, many of them going quietly insane as they stalk and assassinate their quarry with cold precision from a safe remove, often just before going home for dinner with the wife and kids, have always striven mightily to make sure that when buddy gets the Big Kaboom nobody else dies who shouldn’t.
 Part (and only part) of why the mission literally drives people around the bend is how often this proves impossible, but they try.
-I’ve read stories of them loitering over a guy’s abode for hours until he needs to go to the outhouse, where he can be dispatched all by himself with his trousers down around his ankles.
+I’ve read stories of them loitering over a guy’s abode for hours until he needs to go to the outhouse, where he can be dispatched all by himself with his pants down around his ankles.
 Maddeningly, though, a lot of these guys tend to be most vulnerable when they’re riding around in cars on public thoroughfares, where attacking them creates a minimum, irreducible risk of something truly awful and counter-productive.

 Or it used to.
 Some boffin at Raytheon, Lockheed Martin, or Northrop Grumman – or maybe it was one of the whiz kids at DARPA – came up with just the thing: the AGM-114R9X.
 The designer started with one of those brilliantly obvious questions: why use an explosive warhead at all?
 A Hellfire missile travels at about a thousand miles an hour.
 You could put 20 pounds of concrete in the nose – who cares?
 If it hits you, it will surely do you in, right?